minghansun1/Crazyhouse_Chess/README.md

 Java Swing

 # Features
-Dynamic GUI displaying game board and captured pieces Intuitive user interface (click and drag to move pieces) Automatic validation of moves
+-Dynamic and intuitve GUI

+-Automatic validation of moves

-Automatic detection of check and checkmate Implementation of en-passant, castling, and promotion
+-Automatic detection of check and checkmate

+-Includes en-passant, castling, and promotion

 # Installation
 1. Download all files